philipturner/openmm-metal/README.md

 # OpenMM Metal Plugin

 This plugin adds the Metal platform that accelerates [OpenMM](https://openmm.org) on Metal 3 GPUs.
 It supports Apple, AMD, and Intel GPUs running macOS Ventura or higher.
-The current implementation uses Apple's OpenCL compatiblity layer (`cl2Metal`) to translate OpenCL kernels to AIR.
-It focuses on patches for OpenMM's code base that improve performance on macOS.
-The plugin makes the patches easily accessible to most users, who would otherwise wait for them to be upstreamed.
-It also adds optimizations for Intel Macs that cannot be upstreamed into the main code base, for various reasons.
+The plugin uses Apple's OpenCL compatiblity layer (`cl2Metal`) to translate OpenCL kernels to AIR.

-The Metal plugin may transition to using the Metal API directly.
-This would provide greater control over the CPU-side command encoding process, solving a long-standing latency bottleneck for 1000-atom systems.
-However, it removes mixed and double precision on Intel Macs. <b>FP64 emulation is proven to work on Apple silicon, but is not a priority for molecular dynamics.</b> A backward-compatible OpenCL compilation path may or may not be maintained.

 Vendors:
 - Apple Mac GPUs are supported in current and future releases.
-- Apple iOS GPUs are not working yet, but running on iOS is an end goal.
 - AMD and Intel GPUs are in long-term service mode.
 The v1.0.0 tag on GitHub works, but newer versions are failing tests on Intel Macs.

-## Performance

-Expect a 2-4x speedup for large simulations.

 ## Usage